 What is Fish Sauce?

-Fish sauce is a very common ingredient in Thai food recipes and so it makes perfect sense for you to make up a substitute if you are vegan or vegetarian so that you can enjoy Thai food that tastes as near as possible to the non-vegan recipe versions or perhaps even better!
+Fish sauce is a very common ingredient in Thai food recipes and so it makes perfect sense for you to make up a substitute if you are vegan or vegetarian.
+That way you can enjoy Thai food that tastes as near as possible to the non-vegan recipe versions and perhaps tastes even better!

 Video – How to Make Vegan Fish Sauce

-You will read in many places that soy sauce is a good substitute for fish sauce but I can tell you from experience that it is not a very good alternative because the taste is substantially different to regular fish sauce and the salt/umami balance will be completely wrong.
+You will read in many places that soy sauce is a good substitute for the fish sauce but I can tell you from experience that it is not a very good alternative because the taste is substantially different from regular fish sauce and the salt/umami balance will be completely wrong.

 Why is Fish Sauce an Ingredient in Most Thai Food?

-Fish sauce imparts most of the salty taste in Thai food recipes, and is used in preference to table salt that is used in many Western recipes.
-Fish sauce also imparts a strong savory taste to a dish known as the umami flavor and is popular in a wide number of Asian, and especially Thai, dishes.”
+Fish sauce imparts most of the salty taste in Thai food recipes and is used in preference to table salt that is used in many Western recipes.
+The fish sauce also imparts a strong savory taste to a dish known as the umami flavor and is popular in a wide number of Asian, and especially Thai, dishes.”

 In the majority of Thai food, the four staple tastes of salty, sour, sweet, and savory are combined together as a blend of flavors that trigger off all your taste receptors.